 Her most memorable experience was skydiving in Mexico, although trips to Scotland and Australia are up there, too.

 During his time at DSGW, Matt has refined his space planning and programming skills while working in a range of industries and projects.
 Of everything he does, Matt enjoys the design process most, where he finds solutions to the challenges that arise along the way.
-A North Dakota State University graduate, Matt is also an associate member of the American Institute of Architects (AIA).
+A North Dakota State University graduate, Matt is also a member of the American Institute of Architects (AIA).

 Fun Facts about Matt